richryan/mccallExt/README.md

 A log file is saved to `log/`.

-To replicate results,
-code should -- for the most part -- be run in order of the program name.
+To replicate the entire project, code should---for the most part---be run in order of the program name.
 The Python code needs to be run from the `cde/` directory because it relies on relative paths.
 I generally